 Identify the Nodes

-Explain what the nodes (the things, the entities) of your network are.
+Explain what the (the things, the entities) of your network are.
 What are the individual elements that make up the network?

 4 Concept 2